go-gorm/gorm.io/pages/cli/cli_vs_gen.md

 # CLI vs Gen

 `gorm.io/gen` arrived before Go generics.
 It generates full DAO structs and its own query layer.
 The newer CLI (`gorm cmd`) leans on generics, keeps the generated surface small, and sticks close to existing `gorm` APIs.
+It emphasizes type safety—if it compiles, it works—and a small, predictable surface that fits the AI coding era.

 ## How to choose